MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ---
-title: Handle Stock and Manufacturing Costs
+title: Handle Inventory and Manufacturing Costs
 description: Learn how a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
 author: SorenGP
 ms.service: dynamics365-business-central